About consent and sexual consent

 It’s important for teenagers to understand that sex is about pleasure.
 It should always feel good to you, and it should make the other person feel good too.

 You can use social stories to help your child understand getting and giving consent.
-Here are some examples.
+Here are examples.

 A social story about getting consent